 Jeff Tapia (of the kick-ass Seattle bands Rat Queen and Razor Clam) was probably least likely to be voted Prom Queen.
 Many years later, she is still thinking about high school, and that's OK.
 So am I. If you’ve listened to my last two records (Jewel Case and COOL/LAME), you can probably glean that I always felt like an outsider looking in.
 I still do.
 I always felt like a weirdo, which is what led me to punk rock at a young age (and landed me onto the truant officer’s “Bad Girl” list).

 For Jeff, it was a different story, one of conformity and rejection of true self.
-One of highlights and trying to please.
-She did not rebel till much later in life, and now you can bet they are making up lost time with glitter beards and soaring pop punk gang vocals to spare.
+One of chunky early 2000s highlights and trying to please.
+Jeff (who goes by pronouns ‘they-them’ did not rebel till much later in life.
+Now you can bet they are making up lost time with glitter beards and soaring pop punk gang vocals to spare.
 THIS IS JEFF’S TIME, PEOPLE.
 GET THE FUCK OUTTA THE WAY.

-See, what's cool, what's SO not and who is snickering behind our backs (or is that just paranoia?)...the pressures of the ladies locker room, never really go away.
-Today, Jeff and I talk about finding an authentic and real sense of belonging in DIY music, dealing with anxiety and depression, the glory of 90s pop punk, and why Jeff, who goes by "they/them," named themselves "Jeff."
+See, what's cool, what's SO not and who is snickering behind your back (or is that just paranoia?)...the pressures of the ladies or boy’s locker room, never really go away.
+Today, Jeff and I talk about finding an authentic and real sense of belonging in DIY music, dealing with anxiety and depression, the glory of 90s pop punk, and why Jeff, named themselves "Jeff."

-You won't want to miss the incredible meet cute story of how Hayley and Jeff became instant friends.
-We should have a romantic comedy written about.
+You won't want to miss the incredible meet-cute story of how Hayley and Jeff became instant friends.
+We should have a romantic comedy written about it.
 Yes--Jeff truly is a superhero in disguise!
 Plus, hear lots of songs from Rat Queen's newish album, "Worthless!"